tailordev-academy/javascript-react/2-writing-components.md

 ### Controlled components

 In HTML, form elements (`input`, `textarea`, etc.) maintain their own state.
 In React, we usually keep state in the component.
-A controlled components is a form element whose value is controlled by React.
+A controlled component is a form element whose value is controlled by React.